The Romanian Sports Betting Scene

 Sports betting, like other gambling activities was made illegal under communist rule, although there were plenty of illegal operations running.
 After democracy was established in 1990 the first casinos and betting shops were made legal and saw a large uptake amongst the population as well as tourists to the country.

 Now there are more than 20 companies operating shops and kiosks throughout Romania.
-The largest market has consistently been football although handball, basketball and rugby have also proven to be popular.
+The largest market has consistently been football, with betting on the Romanian Liga I and other European competitions proving popular amongst locals.
+However, handball, basketball and rugby are also popular sports for betting in Romania.

 Until recently there were no laws governing online gambling in Romania.
 As a result throughout the 2000s Romanian sports bettors could use any of the international sites they wanted to, along with any of the domestic companies which had their own sites.

 In order to tighten controls on these internet companies Romania first proposed draft legislation to the European Commission in 2010.
 These were rejected by the EC, with a major concern being Romania’s desire to only license operators with land based operations within their borders .
 Despite this Romania tried unsuccessfully to enforce these laws while other drafts were being developed.